string(7) "[Water]"

 Summary

-Visit program page to learn more about the series.
+Visit the following program page to learn more about this project

 Goals

-• Installing up to four new hydrometric stations for long-term use;
+• Installed five new hydrometric stations for long-term use;

-• Providing publicly available hydrometric data in the form of quality assured and controlled daily water levels;
+• Provided publicly available, high-quality QA/QC hydrometric data in the form of daily water levels;

-• Sharing and integrating hydrometric data with the groundwater and climate data of the project Coordinated groundwater, surface water and climate monitoring program, Northeast BC; and
+• Shared hydrometric data integrated with the groundwater and climate data of the Coordinated groundwater, surface water and climate monitoring program, Northeast BC project; and

-• Sharing results of the pilot project findings in a presentation to Treaty 8 First Nations.
+• Shared results of the pilot project findings in a presentation to Treaty 8 First Nations.

 Benefits